Q1. How do I fix a Sensor fault?

 - Replace the strainer box lid

 - Turn the pool pump on

-If unable to prime the pump after performing the above steps 3-4 times, it is likely your pump or other pool infrastructure needs servicing.
+If unable to prime pump after performing the above steps 3-4 times, it’s likely that your pump or other pool infrastructure needs servicing.

 Q8.
 Why is my controller “tripping” my electrical circuits?

 A8.
 Dontek controllers draw very little power themselves and are unlikely be directly responsible for such events.
 The tripping of house electrical circuit breakers or safety switches can usually be attributed to a faulty pump, a faulty power socket or a circuit overload.